-Madidi National Park is located in the upper Amazon River basin of Bolivia, close to the borders with Peru and Brazil.
-The park is located in one of Earth's most biologically diverse regions that ranges from glacier-covered Andean Mountain peaks to tropical rain forests.
+Madidi National Park is located in the upper Amazon River basin of Bolivia, close to the borders of Peru and Brazil.
+The park is located in one of Earth's most biologically diverse regions ranging from glacier-covered Andean mountain peaks to tropical rainforests.

 Madidi National Park